 Weeks 3 & 4

 The following 2 weeks are used to transition from frequent daily watering to fewer cycles per day and increase the number of days between waterings.
 During week 3, reduce waterings to 1-3 times per day and skip a day between watering if the new sod is not drying out.
 By week 4, water 1 to 2 times every other day.
 After week 4, your new yard should be ready to go 2 to 3 days between watering.
 Water your lawn in the evening or early morning when less evaporation occurs.
 To reduce run-off on hills and promote deep root growth, reduce watering times in half.
 One hour later, run the irrigation cycle again and apply the rest of the water.
 This allows the water to soak into heavy soils.

 Rest of the Season

 Your new lawn will need more water the first growing season and especially the first 6 months.
-As it roots deeper over the course of a year, it will need less water.
+As roots grow deeper over the course of a year, it will need less water.
 If your lawn looks dry, it probably needs watering.
 The key to new sod care during this time is deep watering less frequently.
 This will help the roots grow down and develop a deep root system that uses less water.
-It is OK after the first two months to stress your lawn a little.
+It is ok after the first two months to stress your lawn a little.
 This means let your yard dry out a bit and when you see signs of stress starting to appear, make sure to water.
 This will also allow you to fine tune the sprinkler system and adjust heads for proper coverage and change nozzles for more or less water in certain spots.

 Mow if Grass exceeds 3.5"